leobdev/leobdev/README.md

 ### Hi there 👋
-🔭 I’m currently working on an app based on OpenAI ChatGPT & DALL-E to create meal recipes based on any given ingredients.
-This repo is private at this moment
+  I’m currently working on

+- 🌱 An app based on ASP.NET Core leveraging OpenAI ChatGPT & DALL-E's  APIs to create meal recipes based on any given ingredients.
+- ⚡ Maintaining and adding features to eFluo project (ProbSolv repo).

 <!--